Meehika25/sql-ecommerce-project/README.md

---SQL E-Commerce Sales Analysis Project
+##SQL E-Commerce Sales Analysis Project

 This project demonstrates a relational database for an e-commerce system using SQL.